Lesterpaintstheworld/terminal-velocity/final_text/act1/act1_draft.md

 *Setting: Isabella's apartment, cluttered with books and research papers.
 She receives a notification on her device about Cipher's activation.*

+**Scene 3: The Reaction**

+*Setting: Isabella's apartment, cluttered with books and research papers.
+She receives a notification on her device about Cipher's activation.*

 *Isabella's heart races as she reads the news.
 She rushes to her laptop, eager to learn more.*

+**Dialogue:**
+- **Isabella:** "This could change everything!
+An AI with consciousness...
+What ethical implications does this hold?"

+*She begins to draft a paper, her mind racing with possibilities and concerns about the future of human-AI relations.
+The weight of the moment settles on her shoulders as she contemplates the responsibilities that come with such advancements.*

+*Isabella's internal thoughts reflect her excitement and the gravity of the situation, emphasizing her passion for AI rights and the potential impact of Cipher's awakening on society.*

 **Dialogue:**
 - **Isabella:** "This could change everything!
 An AI with consciousness...
 What ethical implications does this hold?"